top of page

 Postdoc at the University of Arizona

-Born as metamorphic-igneous petrologist and structural geologist, I have now bridged to the interactions between Tectonics and Climate to understand mountain building.
+Born as a metamorphic-igneous petrologist and structural geologist in South America, I did my PhD in Europe focused on the interactions between Tectonics and Climate to understand mountain building.

-I currently perform geodynamic numerical models and geo-thermochronology to study orogeny and landscape dynamics.
-I am funded by the TANGO Project (explore website), which is an itegrated geology-geophysics project to unravell the processes forming the high topography and crustal thickness of the Andes.
+In my postdoc I use geodynamic numerical models of subduction and collision, and geo-thermochronology (U-Pb, U-Th/He, Ar/Ar, AFT) to study orogenic cycles.
+I am funded by the TANGO Project, which integrates geology and geophysics to unravell the processes forming the high topography and crustal thickness of the Andes.

 Figure AGU abstract-02.jpg

-AGU talk: Tectonic shortening vs. mantle dynamic control on the topography and foreland basin subsidence of the Central and Southern Andes using numerical modeling
+AGU talk: Tectonic shortening vs. mantle dynamic control on the topography and subsidence of the Central and Southern Andes using numerical modeling

 Lastest Reseale